Sin7Y/ola-lang/docs/ola-language/data-types.md

 }
 ```

+{% hint style="info" %}
-Note:  that struct variables are references.
+Struct variables are references.
 When contract struct variables or normal struct variables are passed around, just the memory address or storage slot is passed around internally.
 This makes it very cheap, but it does mean that if a called function modifies the struct, then this is visible in the caller as well.
+{% endhint %}

 ### **Enumerations**

 The enumeration type is defined by the keyword `enum`. enums types need to have a definition which lists the possible values it can hold.
 An enum has a type name, and a list of unique values.
 Enum types can used in functions, but the value is represented as a `u32` in the ABI.
 Enum are limited to u32 values.

 ```solidity
 contract enum_example {